Sign up for 2026 before 31 December 2025 and enter either event for just £25! (regular prices are £32 / £30)

 The Spring Classics – Liege-Bastonne-Liege, Paris-Roubaix – are for the hard men of the peloton, testing physical, mental and mechanical resilience.
 The pro riders spend their winters targeting these legendary races, generally acknowledged as being an early indication of a riders form, but you don’t have to go to Belgium to do that

-Sunday 19 May 2024 sees the 8th edition of The BHCC Spring Classic.
-HQ is at the Observatory Science Centre, Herstmonceux and rolls out into the Sussex Weald and the Ashdown Forest, through undulating country lanes with very little traffic, challenging you to take on some of the finest climbs that East Sussex has to offer.
+Sunday 17 May 2026 sees the 10th edition of The BHCC Spring Classic.
+HQ for 2026 is again at The Reid Hall, Boreham St, Boreham, BN27 4SD and rolls out into the Sussex Weald and the Ashdown Forest, through undulating country lanes with very little traffic, challenging you to take on some of the finest climbs that East Sussex has to offer.
 There will be coffee and food at HQ all day, a marquee with seating in and out, and we will be serving great local beer courtesy of Route 21 Brewery.
 All finishers will receive a voucher for a draught beer.
 There will be a feed station on each route stocked with fruit, drinks and a wide selection of home-baked sweet and savoury goodies.

 Both routes run through the Sussex High Weald AONB taking in some of the most beautiful lanes and villages in the area.